chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

 - `owner` is the owning authority
   - The contract is deployed using `accounts[0]` by default which makes it the authority.
 See the constructor of **Ownable** and you will understand why!
-- `result` is a transaction object since we change the state on the blockchain through a transaction
+- `result` is a transaction object since we change the state on the blockchain through a transaction.
-  - `issueCertificate()` generates a certificate and emits an event showing that
+  - `issueCertificate()` generates a certificate and emits an event showing that.
-  - If you try to issue a certificate from an non-authority account like `accounts[1]`, the transaction will be reverted
+  - If you try to issue a certificate from an non-authority account like `accounts[1]`, the transaction will be reverted.
-- `verified` returns *true* or *false* depending on the details you entered
+- `verified` returns *true* or *false* depending on the details you entered.

 ### Truffle tests

-Let's go to the *test* directory now and write some tests to check if our contracts are working properly.
+Let's go to the `test` directory now and write some tests to check if our contracts are working properly.
 Create a file called `test.js`:

 ``` js
 const DocStamp = artifacts.require('./DocStamp.sol')